2019 Land Acknowledgement

 We acknowledge that the land and resources we are using rightfully belong to the Confederated Tribes of Grand Ronde the Community and Confederated Tribes of Siletz.
 We honor their rightful ownership and acknowledge their presence.

 We understand that this land belongs to the Confederated Tribes of Grand Ronde the Community and the Confederated Tribes of Siletz.
-We understand that through forcible and violent removal, many other communities came to live and thrive in this area.
+We understand that through forcible and violent removal, many other Native communities came to live and thrive in this area.

 Below are some additional excellent resources for learning about the Portland, Oregon area.